christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 The reason they're called *variables* is that what they contain may *vary* or change throughout the program.
 For example, if you made a game in which the player tried to earn points, you would need to have a variable for keeping track of the points, and the value stored in that variable would change throughout the game.

 Of course, a variable doesn't store anything unless we tell it to.
-In the examples above, we created lots of new variables, but they haven't been *assigned* any values yet.
+In the examples above, we *declared* lots of new variables, but they haven't been *assigned* any values yet.
 That is, they aren't actually storing anything.
-Here's how we might go about *assigning values to variables*:
+Here's how we might go about assigning values to the variables we've already declared:

 ```java
 score = 5; //assign the number 5 to the score variable.